fadlytabrani/f5xc-tailnet-egress/README.md

 - **RoleBinding** - bind role to service account
 - **Secrets** - Tailscale authentication keys for each tailnet

-> **Note**: The current default implementation uses Envoy proxy containers, but the architecture is designed to support other proxy solutions.
-You can modify the container images and configurations in the templates to use alternative proxies like socat, gost, tail4ward, or other custom solutions.
-The port allocation and routing logic is proxy-agnostic.
-More proxy configurations will be added to the project soon.

 ## 🔧 Port Allocations

 The egress service uses a systematic port allocation scheme that works with any L4 proxy container: